tulip-lab/open-data/README.md

 ---
 - All datasets and dataset documentation in this repository are licensed under Creative Commons Attribution 4.0 International (CC BY 4.0), unless otherwise stated.
+- All code and scripts in this repository are licensed under the MIT License, unless otherwise stated.
 - Point of Contact: [Prof. Gang Li](https://github.com/tuliplab)

 Prepared by [TULIP Lab](https://www.tulip.academy), Australia